 The scheme is based on a pattern of joint support whereby:

-- the Leverhulme Trust will contribute 50% of the Fellow’s total salary costs (including National Insurance, superannuation and London allowance, where applicable) up to a maximum of £25,000 in each year of the award (pro-rated if the Fellowship is held on a part-time basis), and
+- the Trust will contribute 50% of the Fellow’s total salary costs (including National Insurance, superannuation and London allowance, where applicable) up to a maximum of £26,000 in each year of the award (pro-rated if the Fellowship is held on a part-time basis),

-- the balance is to be contributed by the host institution
+- the balance is to be contributed by the host university.

-The Trust’s contribution will normally increase in line with pay awards and normal increments up to the maximum of £25,000 per year.
+The Trust’s contribution in subsequent years will normally increase in line with pay awards and normal increments up to the annual maximum of £26,000.

-Host institutions should ensure that the starting salary has been agreed with the applicant prior to finalising the application, and that this is in line with the university's salary policy.
+Host universities should ensure that the starting salary has been agreed with the applicant prior to finalising the application, and that this is in line with the university's salary policy.